Policy and Advocacy

-The COPD Foundation is focusing its 2021 Advocacy and Public Policy activities on three main areas:
+The COPD Foundation is focusing its 2022 Advocacy and Public Policy activities on these main areas:

-- Improvement in the regulatory process of qualifying drug development tools to support the development of new treatments for chronic lung conditions.
+- Improvement in the regulatory process for acceptance of scientifically validated drug development tools to support the development of new treatments for chronic lung conditions

-Other advocacy efforts will be in a supportive role with other leading organizations (clean air, tobacco control, vaping, health disparities, vaccine access, etc.)
+Other advocacy efforts will be in a supportive role with other leading organizations (public health and research funding, clean air, health disparities, vaccine access, etc.).

 Ask your Representatives and Senators to be a Member of the Congressional COPD Caucus (current members listed on the COPD Coalition website).